kjelle29/Linear-dispersion-with-shear-current/README.md

 In the file `Dispersion.py`, there are four constants one can tune: `GAMMA` controls imaginary-part smoothing near critical layers.
 Too-large values smear the root and can shift the physical branch, so keep it as small as you can get away with. `ITERATIONS` sets the bisection refinement depth—choose it so the final bracket width is below your required phase-speed resolution. `ROOT_F_TOL` is the acceptance threshold on $|D(k,c)|$ after refinement. `N_SCAN` controls how aggressively the initial bracket is searched for sign changes and the right-most root.

 A good workflow is to pick the smallest stable `GAMMA`, set `N_SCAN` just high enough to reliably catch the desired branch, then tune `ITERATIONS` and `ROOT_F_TOL` together so refinement effort matches the accuracy your $z$ grid can actually support.

- #### Magnus expansion

-In `Dispersion.py`, there is also a function `Get_dispersion_Magnus`, which calculates the Magnus expansion up to third order.
-It has the same inputs and assumptions as `Get_dispersion(**args)`.
-The order is set equal to 3, but can be changed manually within the function if desirable.

-To implement it, we have used the class `MagnusSolver` from Qiskit, which is documented here: https://qiskit-community.github.io/qiskit-dynamics/stubs/qiskit_dynamics.solvers.MagnusSolver.html

 ### Citing
         @misc{heinrich2026dispersion,